pacifics/PassDao/README.md

 - Vote (for shareholders)

-- Execute decision and order for a contractor (according to the votes)
+- Execute decision and order a work from a contractor (after and according to the votes of a board meeting)

+- Buy shares to fund the DAO

-- Buy shares and promote proposals:  allows to buy shares in order to pay a contractor according to an approved proposal.
+- Buy shares and promote a proposal:  allows to buy shares in order to pay a contractor according to an approved proposal.

 =